All About The Deus Ex Machina

 Whilst it stands to reason that “if you like *this*, you should like *that*”, there are such things as personal POV, worldviews, lived experiences etc that CAN and DO frequently get in the way on a more random level.
 Because we’re all different.

-And the same goes for GRAVITY.
+One movie that gets people up in arms like this is Gravity.
 Now, I LOVED this movie and everything in it, both as an audience member and as a script editor.
 And so did many people, since it’s currently making big bucks at the Box Office.

-She is not a princess in the tower.
+Ryan Stone is not a princess in the tower.
 Everything she does, once she gets to the space station, comes from HER.
 Even that *thing* you think is a DEM?
 Comes from her, too.

 What you think then is a Deus Ex Machina?
 IS MOST LIKELY NOT.

 Figure that out, you may have just unlocked what makes your own brain tick when it comes to plot … which can only be a good thing for your own writing.
-Onwards!